Newcomers Night

 What should I wear?

 There are no special requirements, just make sure you'll be comfortable to sit for the length of the meditation.
+Because we will be meditating in an enclosed space together please do not wear perfume or anything that has a strong smell which some people may be sensitive to.

 How much does the class cost?